vinuta5/simple-banker/README.md

 # Banking Application API

-This project is a simple banking application API that allows for account management and transactions.
+This project is a Spring Boot banking application API that allows for account management and transactions, serving new and existing banking customers.

 ## Features

+- User Authentication and Authorization
 - Create and view accounts
 - Make transactions between accounts
 - View monthly statements
+- Transfer money between accounts

 ## Getting Started